kristrev/kristrev.github.io/_posts/2013-06-28-unsigned-integeres-and-python.md

 the required types from the [ctypes module](http://docs.python.org/2/library/ctypes.html).
 However, sometimes you need to convert Pythons 'normal' integers to unsigned values.
-As will be explained, the values are still signed integers (or long), but the effect is the same.
+As will be explained, the values are still signed integers (or long), but this has little effect on the application.

 If you google _python unsigned integer_ or similar terms, you will find several posts telling you that in order to convert a signed to an unsigned value, it is